KeithHudson1/JavaSchedulingApp/README.txt

-•  A description of the additional report of your choice you ran in part A3f
+•  A description of the additional report of your choice you ran in part A3f The additional report I included was a total number of appointments.
+This is a quick and easy way to see if customers are setting up appointments.

 •   MySQL Connector driver version number mysql-connector-java-8.0.29